 Why test my water?

-The one thing we know for certain about water, is that it can and does change.
+The one thing we know for certain about water, is that it can and does change, a water test is the only way to know what is in your water.
 Whether you are on a well or a city source you should test your water on a regular basis.

 Testing your private well’s water quality is an important part of maintaining a safe and reliable source.
 The test results allow you to properly address the specific problems of a water supply.
 This will help ensure that the water source is being properly protected from potential contamination, and that appropriate treatment is selected and operating properly.